 The Minoan settlement of Hagia Triada is on the western edge of the same ridge as Phaistos.
 Although not as substantial as the Minoan palaces, there are many typical architectural features.
 For this reason it is referred to as a royal villa.
 Found at the site is the spectacular Hagia Triada sarcophagus, now on display in the Heraklion Archaeological Museum.
 The imagery on the limestone sarcophagus provides the most complete information on noble funerary customs on Crete under the Mycenaeans.

-Knossos is an important Bronze Age archaeological site that figures prominently in ancient mythology, as well as the history and development of archaeology.
+Knossos is an important archaeological site that figures prominently in the history and development of archaeology.
 Excavations began in 1900 AD by Sir Arthur Evans and carried on for 35 years.
-Although many of his reconstructions are now questioned, it is thought that the ruins are those of a political and ceremonial centre that was at the heart of Minoan civilisation.
-There is also archaeological evidence at the site for Neolithic and later Classical occupations ... read more
+Although many of his reconstructions and interpretations are now questioned, it is thought that the ruins are those of a political and ceremonial centre that was at the heart of Bronze Age communities on Crete.
+There is also archaeological evidence at the site for Neolithic and later Classical occupations.

 Phaistos was an important centre of Minoan civilisation on the island of Crete, the wealthiest and most powerful in southern Crete.
 At the centre of the substantial Minoan city was, according to many archaeologists, the finest of all the Minoan palaces.
 The earliest evidence of habitation dates to the Neolithic, while the first palace was constructed during the 15th century BC.
 Of a much more recent age are the archaeological remains of the Venetian church of St. George of Phalandra.